 To give you an idea of how far ahead a book is planned, did you know that Christmas books usually enter the production process in the spring and early summer?
 Yep.
 When it’s warm and sunny out, I’m deep into proofreading a Christmas story.

 Sometimes, for whatever reason, the author is running late on completing and handing in their book.
-This creates a domino affect and every person down the line who works in some capacity with the book now has less time to do their job.
+This creates a domino effect and every person down the line who works in some capacity with the book now has less time to do their job.

 At this point, late books enter a rush period in order to meet their various deadlines.